 Known for its huge central pool and surrounding rooms, there’s also a stunning indoor pool (additional charge as part of the spa).
 Five on-site restaurants give plenty of variety for dining

 The approach to the beach here is flatter than many with some sun loungers and a volleyball court on the actual shorefront.
-There is a children’s playground but kids club costs extra.
+There is a children’s playground but the kids club costs extra.

 What does it cost to stay at Crowne Plaza Jordan Dead Sea Resort & Spa?

-You could pick up two interconnecting superior rooms to sleep 4 from around $250USD per night plus taxes.
+You could pick up two superior interconnecting rooms to sleep 4 from around $250USD per night plus taxes.
 The double beds in a twin are generously sized for an adult to fit with a small child.
 Extra beds are charged at 43JOD per night.

 Other non-resort options for staying at the Dead Sea Jordan

-Search options below with Booking.Com and VRBO
+Search all options below with Booking.Com and VRBO

 How to get to the Dead Sea